Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Summary of results

-In this study, we use data from the DCPP coupled model intercomparison project to assess which slow driver, between the AMV and spring soil moisture in Southern Europe, has the most influence on European heat waves.
-We compare the influence of the drivers being both one standard deviation higher or lower than the climatology.
-We use two complementary definitions of heat waves and we focus on typical and extreme events across Europe.
+In this study, we use numerical experiment outputs from the Decadal Climate Prediction Project to assess which slow driver, between the AMV and spring soil moisture in Southern Europe, has the most influence on European summer heat waves.
+We study the influence of a one-sigma deviation from the climatology for both drivers.
+We use two complementary definitions of heat waves and study both typical heat waves with return times of one or two years, and rarer events with return times of 10 or 50 years.

-In order to decouple the effects of the two drivers, we first investigated the influence of the AMV over the distribution of spring soil moisture averaged over Southern Europe, (right panel of \cref{fig:AMV_pattern+mrso_CDF}).
-We found that it was negligible in two models (IPSL and CNRM) while there is a small but significant influence in EC-Earth where the average soil moisture is 10.5 kg.m$^{-2}$ lower in the AMV+ phase compared to the AMV- phase.
-This can be compared to the standard deviation computed over the two ensembles together which is $\sigma^{\textrm{SM}}_{\textrm{EC-Earth}}=34.4 \textrm{ kg.m}^{-2}$.
+In order to decouple the effects of the two drivers, we first investigated the influence of the AMV on the distribution of spring soil moisture averaged over Southern Europe.
+We found it to be negligible in two models (IPSL and CNRM), while there is a small but significant influence in EC-Earth, where the average soil moisture is 10.5 kg.m$^{-2}$ lower in the AMV+ phase compared to the AMV- phase (\cref{fig:mrso_CDF}).
+This can be compared to the standard deviation computed over the two ensembles together, which is $\sigma^{\textrm{SM}}_{\textrm{EC-Earth}}=34.4 \textrm{ kg.m}^{-2}$.
 We conclude that the two drivers can be studied independently in IPSL and CNRM.
-For EC-Earth, there is an indirect influence on the AMV on heat waves through a decreased soil moisture in the positive AMV phase.
+In EC-Earth, there is an indirect influence of the AMV on heat waves through decreased soil moisture in the positive AMV phase, and we paid attention to removing this influence when building our Dry and Wet ensembles.